piotrgrota/pgrota.github.io/_posts/2020-05-11-AWS-Random-Cut-Forest.md

 ![_config.yml]({{ site.baseurl }}/images/post4/chart4.png)

-You can see  we divided this time right side but finally we get to our tested point.
+You can see we divided this time left side .
-<b> F</b> is white - because we have only tested on this side
+<b> F</b> is white - because we have only tested node here.
+This was the last step to build tree .
-on right side we node that is not our tested node.

 The final step performed by the Random Cut Forest algorithm is to combine the trees into a forest.
 If lots of the samples have small trees then the target data point is likely to be an anomaly.
 If only a few of the samples have small trees then it’s unlikely to be an anomaly.